 The first drug, Ayvakyt (avapritinib), was approved in January 2020.
 It is indicated for the treatment of adults with unresectable or metastatic platelet-derived growth factor receptor alpha (PDGFRA) Exon 18 mutant gastrointestinal stromal tumors (GIST).

 Genentech is a wholly-owned business unit of Roche

 Based in South San Francisco, Genentech was founded in 1976.
 It was acquired by Roche in 2009 for about $46 billion.
-Genentech and Roche ((Swiss Exchange: ROG-CH OTCQX: RHHBY) have had an eventful year.
+Genentech and Roche (Swiss Exchange: ROG-CH and OTCQX: RHHBY) have had an eventful year.
 Among its many achievements and activities, Roche is a global leader in COVID-19 diagnostics and Genentech launched a new breast cancer drug, Phesgo (pertuzumab, trastuzumab and hyaluronidase–zzxf) in June.
 Roche’s annual sales in 2019 were about $64 billion.
-Its deep experience in oncology and other advanced medicine will serve Gavreto well.

 Thank you for reading this story